Menu

 Why is it reported? #

 The @phpstan-self-out PHPDoc tag references an enum that is marked as @internal.
-Internal enums are not part of the public API of the package that defines them.
-Referencing an internal enum in a @phpstan-self-out tag creates a dependency on an implementation detail that may change or be removed without notice.
+Internal enums are not part of the public API of their package and may change or be removed without notice.
+Referencing an internal enum in a @phpstan-self-out tag creates a dependency on an implementation detail that may break at any time.

 How to fix it #